-Later today I’m going to a 4th of July party with my American friends.
-We’ll be bbq’ing, spending time by the pool and then go see the fireworks somewhere with a lot of strangers.
+Later today, for example, I’m going to a 4th of July party with my American friends.
+We’ll be bbq’ing, spending time by the pool, and then go see the fireworks somewhere with a lot of strangers.

 Today I’d like to laugh.
-I’d like to have a fun, playful, and silly day with my friends – and whichever interesting strangers we might meet later.
+I’d like to have a fun, playful, and silly day with my friends – and whichever interesting strangers we might meet.

-At least until the work is done and the actual show starts and my friends will all be busy and I’ll be surrounded by the thousands of people in the audience.
+At least until the actual show starts and my friends are busy and I’m surrounded by the thousands of people in the audience.
 At which point I’m more likely to want the experience of adventure and new connections, so I’ll show up as the TJ who likes to create those.

-Make a habit out of this, and you’ll soon start to have more and more of the experiences you want.
+Practice consciously choosing who you want to show up as until it's a habit, and you’ll soon start to have more and more of the experiences you want.